 This natural seasonal cycle can be observed clearly in the Northern Hemisphere as shown in Figure Q3-1, with increasing values in Arctic total ozone during winter, a clear maximum in spring, and decreasing values from summer to autumn.
 In the Antarctic, however, a pronounced minimum in total ozone is observed during spring.
 The minimum is known as the "ozone hole", which is caused by the widespread chemical depletion of ozone in spring by pollutants known as ozone-depleting substances (see Q5 and Q10).
 In the late 1970s, before the ozone hole appeared each year, much higher ozone values than those currently observed were found in the Antarctic spring (see Q10).
-Now, the lowest values of total ozone across the globe and all seasons are found every late winter/early spring in the Antarctic as shown in Figure Q3-1.
+Currently, the lowest values of total ozone across the globe and all seasons are found during early spring in the Antarctic, as shown in Figure Q3-1 for 2021.
 After spring, these low values disappear from total ozone maps as polar air mixes with lower-latitude air containing much higher amounts of ozone.

-In the tropics, the change in total ozone through the progression of the seasons is much smaller than in the polar regions.
-This feature is due to seasonal changes in both sunlight and ozone transport being much smaller in the tropics compared to polar regions.
+In the tropics, the change in total ozone through the progression of the seasons is much smaller than at higher latitudes.
+This feature is present because seasonal changes in both sunlight and ozone transport are much smaller in the tropics compared to higher latitudes.